jjmartinodev/anylist/README.md

  AnyList works as a Vec<T> but without generics in it's type.

- the only issue this creates is having to use the correct type in every function because all of them need a generic.
+ the only issue this creates is having to use the correct type in every function because all of them need a generic, exept for the remove and pop implementations.

  capacity increments using a fibonacci sequence.